Mistydz/Mistydz/README.md

-### Hello , I'm Mouhamed Marwan and i m self taught programmer..
+### Hello , I'm Mouhamed Marwan and i m self taught programmer.

 ## I'm working as a Freelancer on software development!
  - I'm a motivated person that like to learn new technologies.